HTTP-RPC/Kilo/README.md

 ...
 ```

 Keys actually represent "key paths" and can refer to nested map values using dot notation (e.g. "name.first").
-This can be useful for encoding hierarchical data structures such as complex Java beans or MongoDB documents to CSV.
+This can be useful for encoding hierarchical data structures (such as complex Java beans or MongoDB documents) as CSV.

 String values are automatically wrapped in double-quotes and escaped.
 Enums are encoded using their ordinal values.
 Instances of `java.util.Date` are encoded as a long value representing epoch time.
 All other values are encoded via `toString()`.